puppetlabs-toy-chest/pltraining-classroom/CONTRIBUTING.md

 If the code change results in a test failure, we will make our best effort to correct the error.
-If a fix cannot be determined and committed within 24 hours of its discovery, the commit(s) responsible _may_ be reverted, at the discretion of the committer and maintainers.
+If a fix cannot be determined and committed within 24 hours of its discovery or as needed for expediency, the commit(s) responsible _may_ be reverted, at the discretion of the committer and maintainers.
 This action would be taken to help maintain passing states in our testing pipelines.

 The original contributor will be notified of the revert in the Jira ticket associated with the change.
 A reference to the test(s) and operating system(s)